-Dr. O’Sullivan is on the board of United Technologies and a member of the International Advisory Group for the British law firm, Linklaters.
-She is also an adjunct senior fellow at the Council on Foreign Relations, a columnist for Bloomberg Opinion, a consultant to energy companies, and a senior advisor at WestExec Advisors.
-She is a trustee of the German Marshall Fund, the International Crisis Group, and the Friends of Inter Mediate, a UK-based non-profit focused on the most complex and dangerous world conflicts.
-She is a member of the board of The Mission Continues, a non-profit organization to help veterans.
-She is also a member of the Aspen Strategy Group and on the advisory committee for the Women's Initiative at the George W. Bush Institute.
+Professor O’Sullivan is on the board of Raytheon Technologies and the Board of Directors of the Council on Foreign Relations.
+She is also a member of the International Advisory Group for the British law firm, Linklaters, a Columnist for Bloomberg Opinion, a Consultant to energy companies, and a Senior Advisor at WestExec Advisors.
+She is a trustee of the International Crisis Group and a member of the board of The Mission Continues, a non-profit organization to help veterans.
+She is also on the advisory committee for the Women’s Initiative at the George W. Bush Institute as well as Columbia University’s Center for Global Energy Policy.
 She was a Henry Crown Fellow from 2015-2017 and a Henry Luce Fellow from 1991-1992.

 Professor O’Sullivan has written several books and many articles on international affairs.
 She has been awarded the Defense Department's highest honor for civilians, the Distinguished Public Service Medal, and three times been awarded the State Department's Superior Honor Award.
 In 2008, Esquire Magazine named her one of the most influential people of the century.
 O’Sullivan earned a bachelor’s degree from Georgetown University, a masters of science in economics and doctorate in politics from Oxford University.